 SUBSTITUTIONS: If you can’t find baby carrots, you can use regular carrots but look for slim ones.
 If they’re fatter than 1/2-inch in diameter, slice them in half lengthwise so they cook through in the same amount of time as the other vegetables.

-PREP AHEAD: Cook the quinoa up to a day ahead and store in the fridge, covered.
-Bring to room temp before eating.
-Prepare the pickled red onions up to a day ahead and store, covered in the fridge.
-Slice the olives and store in a baggy in the fridge.
-Make the dressing up to a day ahead and store, covered, in the fridge.
+Prep Ahead Strategies: Cook the quinoa up to a day ahead and store in the fridge, covered.
+Bring to room temp before using.
+Prepare the pickled red onions up to two weeks ahead and store, covered in the fridge.
 Bring to room temp before using.

 Keywords: quinoa salad with vegetables, quinoa with roasted vegetables and feta